loum/nparcel/doc/source/interfaces/stocktake_reporting.rst

 -----------------

-Report against parcels that have been scanned by the Alternate Delivery Point but marked as collected within the Toll Parcel Portal DB.
+Report against parcels that have been scanned by the Alternate Delivery Point but marked as collected within the Toll Outlet Portal DB.

 .. image:: ../_static/collected.png
     :align: center